Wired Access Configuration

 Caution: Make sure the switches are in factory default state before auto stacking.

-Step 1 Login to HPE Greenlake and navigate to Aruba Central.
+Step 1 Login to HPE Greenlake and navigate to Central.

 Step 2 In the filter dropdown, select Global, if it is not already selected.
 On the left menu, select Organization.